-Being an IT company, it’s our duty to filter through this and keep up to speed with what actually is useful for our clients and what to watch out for.
+As one of the UK’s best IT support companies, it’s our duty to filter through this and keep up to speed with what actually is useful for our clients and what to watch out for.

-In this article, we’re going to outline two technologies that should not be ignored as they’ll completely change the way a lot of businesses will operate in the next ten years.
+In this article, we’re going to outline two technologies that should not be ignored, by businesses or us providing IT services, as they’ll completely change the way a lot of small businesses will operate in the next ten years.